Schroedinger-Hat/youtube-to-anchorfm/README.md

 To do that, you can copy `.env.sample` into a file with name `.env`.

-Make sure to specify the mandatory environment variables for logging in to Anchor.fm, `ANCHOR_EMAIL` and `ANCHOR_PASSWORD`.
+Make sure to specify the mandatory environment variables for logging in to spotify, `SPOTIFY_EMAIL` and `SPOTIFY_PASSWORD`.

-If needed we can set the `SPOTIFY_EMAIL` and `SPOTIFY_PASSWORD` too, so they will be used to login with the new login type after changing `ANCHOR_LOGIN` to false.
+If needed we can set the `SPOTIFY_EMAIL` and `SPOTIFY_PASSWORD` too, so they will be used to login with the new login type after changing `SPOTIFY_LOGIN` to false.

 Finally, you can do `npm start` to execute the script.

-## How to upload a YouTube playlist to Anchor.fm using this script?
+## How to upload a YouTube playlist to spotify using this script?

 ⚠ WARNING: This Potentially violates GitHub's Terms of service ⚠